Why Do So Many Chapter 13 Cases Fail?

 Disruption in the Flow of Income

-Any disruption in the flow of income, like illness or job loss will make it very difficult to keep or get back on track.
+Any disruption in the flow of income, like illness or job loss, will make it very difficult to keep or get back on track.
 Children are born or their needs change (you can go from pregnancy to school tuition in five years).
 Marriages begin and end.
 It's hard to go five years without credit, major car repairs, replacement of an appliance, insurance deductibles, emergency travel or even a vacation.
 Many of these items can be built into a Chapter 13 budget, but there's really no room for savings.
 Creditors don't like it when you hold back money that you could be paying to them.

-As a subset, I'd have to add that flavor of client who just gets tired and wants out.
-Again, this is function of time as much as anything else.
+As a subset, I'd have to add that flavor of a client who just gets tired and wants out.
+Again, this is a function of time as much as anything else.
 Five years of fighting even the good fight is exhausting.
 Many clients decide that it's just not worth it, especially if they filed Chapter 13 to save an asset like a house.

 Filing Without an Attorney

 According to the Administrative Office of the US Courts, about nine percent (9%) of bankruptcy cases are filed by debtors pro se (meaning on their own, without attorney assistance.)
 See Pro Se Bankruptcy Filings Growing Faster Than Other Bankruptcy Relief.

 It is possible to get through a Chapter 7 case without an attorney - possible but not advisable.
 On the other hand, we have never heard of a successful Chapter 13 case.
 Most don't get beyond the plan confirmation stage.
 Chapter 13 plans are subject to such esoteric provisions as the "Best Interest of Creditors Test," and "Good Faith Test" and "feasibility."
 Good experienced bankruptcy lawyers, trustees and judges argue over these provisions all the time.
 That's why we have courts.
 If a pro se layman makes it past the confirmation stage, I'd have to think it was just dumb luck.